After-Hours Use of Electronic Devices: Avoiding and Defending Overtime Pay Claims

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide employment counsel on practical measures to protect against overtime pay claims resulting from employees' increased use of electronic devices to perform work-related tasks after hours.
+This CLE course will guide employment counsel on practical measures to protect against overtime pay claims resulting from employees' increased use of electronic devices to perform work-related tasks after hours.
 The panel will examine the most recent developments regarding the after-hours use of electronic devices, review situations involving electronic devices and "working time," and provide approaches for defeating claims.

 - Latest developments regarding employee connectivity via electronic devices and overtime pay claims